 Regardless, it’s important that you find a teacher who has experience teaching your child’s age group.
 Our teacher page lists all our instructors along with their qualifications and experience.
 They need to know how to deal with the inevitable challenges and which curriculum to use.
 It’s a very different skill to teach a four year old than it is to teach a seven year old.
 That’s why many teachers don’t start kids until later.
 It’s not that kids can’t learn music at a young age – it’s that the teacher doesn’t have the skills to make it a valuable experience!

 Is your child over 5?
 Private lessons is the place to start.
 Sign up for an assessment lesson >>

 What Should Young Beginners Learn?

 Games, hands-on sound experiments, dance, and improvisation make things exciting and engaging for little learners.
 I really like Alfred’s Music for Little Mozarts series for 4 or 5 year olds.
 These books take things at a manageable pace and incorporate cute stories and pictures into each lesson.
-They also have an awesome app that reinforces basic concepts with fun games.

 In the end it’s all about keeping things fun and cultivating your child’s natural love of music.
 And when they grow to have greater capacity for focus and discipline, they’ll already have all the basics down!
 It’s a no-brainer to take advantage of that excitement to give them a head start on their musical education.